xiangivyli/pm25_monitoring/README.md

 ![dag1](src/dag1.png)

- **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30,
+ **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30 (I used 22 here as an example),

 Key points:
 1. **schedule: triggered by dag 1, as long as dag 1 run, dag 2 run once**